ionify/about/VISION.md

 + [**aesops**: array-expressed stories or phrases](ions/aesop.md#aesop),
-  express code as one or more [**stories**](ions/stories.md#stories), or phrases, within invoked arrays:
+  express code as one or more [**stories**](ions/stories.md#stories), or phrases, within array invocations:

   ```javascript
   ~[/ each word means & does something /]